🎟 🎟 🎟 TICKETS FOR NEXT SHOW:

-Following our sold-out debut run at Edinburgh Fringe and our International Women's Day special at the Royal Albert Hall, we're bringing our fierce, fabulous, feminist spoken word showcase back to the North for a monthly residency at our new home, legendary queer haven Tribeca.
+Following our sold-out debut run at Edinburgh Fringe and our International Women's Day special at the Royal Albert Hall, our fierce, fabulous, feminist spoken word showcase now takes place monthly at legendary queer haven Tribeca.

 Shortlisted for Best Spoken Word Night in the UK (Saboteur Awards, 2017), That's What She Said showcases the best new writing and performance by women, featuring iconic and emerging authors with a mix of performance, poetry, storytelling, slam and more.

 ⭐⭐⭐ LINE-UP FOR THURSDAY 5th JULY 2018 ⭐⭐⭐